Not Even Our National Monuments Are Safe in Trump’s America

 But that’s what the Trump administration — or to be more accurate, the fossil fuel industry via the Trump administration — proposed to do in an executive order issued in late April.

-In the meantime, and not surprisingly, Americans from all walks of life and political stripes have responded with a resounding “no.” Outdoor enthusiasts, tribes and Indigenous organizations, local and national environmental groups, hunting and fishing groups, the outdoor retail sector, and tourism-based businesses that surround the national monuments have all expressed their frustration and concern about the review and the threat it poses to our public lands and waters.
+In the meantime, and not surprisingly, Americans from all walks of life and political stripes have responded with a resounding “no”.
+Environmental groups, tribes and Indigenous organizations, hunting and fishing recreation and industry groups, the outdoor retail sector, and tourism-based businesses that surround the national monuments have all expressed their frustration and concern about the review and the threat it poses to our public lands and waters.

 Additionally, the legality of a president using the Antiquities Act to alter or rescind previous monument designations is increasingly questioned by legal experts and will certainly be challenged in court.